Linux Directory Displaying

 pwd

-The output should now reflect the new directory:
+The output should now show:

 /home/labex/project/strategy